 The RJ Jam feature from factory comes activated with a RF Jam Log.
 To modify the Lyric controller RF Jam detection settings from the Lyric Controller’s home screen select Security > Tools > enter 4-digit installer code “default is 4112” > Program > System Type > Toggle RF Jam button to your liking.

-If you have other questions about our products, head to our support page and we'll help you out.
+If you have other questions about our products, contact us and we’ll help you out.